This is a panel containing various parameters that control how exactly the aimation is played.

 This parameter controls the scale of the animation.
 If, for example, its value is equal to 0.5, the animation will be two times slower than normal.

 The value can be set manually or selected from a preset.
-Available presets are 1.0, 0.5 and 0.3.
-1.0 is the default value.
+Available presets are 1.0, 0.5 and 0.3 with 1.0 being the default value.

 This parameter defines how often the FPS indicator is updated.